how to prepare resume for freshers

 How to List Interests Related to the Job:

-When listinginterest in resume for freshers, choose ones that exhibit talents or attributes relevant to the job you’re looking for.
-Tailor your hobbies to demonstrate affinity with the company’s culture or the job’s needs.
+When figuring out how to prepare resume for freshers, consider listing interests that highlight talents or attributes relevant to the job you’re pursuing.
+Tailor your hobbies to reflect an affinity with the company’s culture or the specific needs of the position.
+This thoughtful approach not only adds a personal touch to your resume but also showcases your alignment with the role.

 Examples of Interests That Can Increase Value